oxinabox/DataDepsGenerators.jl/paper/paper.md

  - [GitHub](https://github.com)
     - Most well known for hosting code; but is fairly regularly used to host versioned datasets.
  - [CKAN](http://ckan.org/)
-    - This is the system behind a large number of government open data initiatives;
-	- such as [Data.Gov](https://data.gov), [data.gov.au](https://data.gov.au/), and the [European Data Portal](https://www.europeandataportal.eu/)
+    - This is the system behind a large number of government open data initiatives such as [Data.Gov](https://data.gov), [data.gov.au](https://data.gov.au/), and the [European Data Portal](https://www.europeandataportal.eu/).
  - Embedded JSON-LD fragments in HTML pages.
     - This is commonly used on many websites to describe their datasets.
-	- Including many of those listed above.
-	- But also [Zenodo](https://zenodo.org/), [Kaggle Datasets](https://www.kaggle.com/datasets), all [DataVerse](https://dataverse.org/) sites and many others.
+Including some of those listed above; as well as [Zenodo](https://zenodo.org/), [Kaggle Datasets](https://www.kaggle.com/datasets), all [DataVerse](https://dataverse.org/) sites and many others.

-DataDepsGenerators.jl as the name suggests, generates static code which the user can add into their project's julia source code to make use of with DataDeps.jl.
+DataDepsGenerators.jl as the name suggests, generates static code which the user can add into their project's Julia source code to make use of with DataDeps.jl.
 There are a number of reasons why static code generation is preferred over directly using the APIs.

- - On occasion the information reported by the APIs is wrong or incomplete.
-By generating code that the user may edit they may tweak the details as required.
+ - On occasion the information reported by the APIs is wrong, incomplete or overly detailed.
+The user may tweak the details as required by  editting the generated code.
  - The process of accessing the APIs requires a number of heavy dependencies, such as HTML and JSON parsers.
-If these APIs were to be access directly by a project, it would require adding this large dependency tree to the project.
+If these APIs were to be accessed directly by a project, it would require adding this large dependency tree to the project.
  - It is important to know if a dataset has changed.
 As such retrieving the file hash and last modification date would be pointless if they are updated automatically.

 Finally: having the provenance information recorded in plain text, makes the dataset metadata readily accessible to anyone reading the source code; without having to run the project's application.